-Instead of trying to patch all the holes - an impossible task - there is a way to secure the application:simply refuse to allow hackers to exploit the vulnerabilities.
-AppShield automatically secures web applications on the fly.
-As HTML pages are requested from a web server to a browser, AppShield automatically generates a security policy tailored for the web application.
-The AppShield process automatically extracts all of the acceptable responses defined in the HTML page, and enforces HTTP requests to conform to the automatically generated security policy when they return from the web browser to the server.
-AppShield resides between the Internet and the application, usually behind firewalls and load balancers and in front of the web servers, where it functions like a proxy for bi-directional information flow of requests and responses.
+Instead of trying to patch all the holes - an impossible task - theres is a way to secure the application by simply refusing application:simply refuse to allow hackers to exploit the vulnerabilities.
+Web Application Security (WAS)automatically secures web applications on the fly.
+As HTML pages are requested from a web server to a browser, WAS automatically generates a security policy tailored for the web application.
+The WAS process automatically extracts all of the acceptable responses defined in the HTML page, and enforces HTTP requests when they return from the web browser to the server to conform to the automatically generated security policy policy when they return from the web browser to the server.
+WAS resides between the internet and the application (usuallyInternet and the application, usually behind firewalls and load balancers) balancers and in front of the webs servers, where it functions like a proxy for bi-directional information flow of requests and responses.

-AppShield within the organization network.
+WAS within the organization network.

-When a user starts an application session by directing his browser to an e-business site, AppShield first verifies that the page accessed is indeed a legal entry URL to the site.
+When a user starts an application session by directing his browser to an e-business site, WAS first verifies that the page accessed is indeed a legal entry URL to the site.
 For example, the site administrator may declare the home page to be a legal entry URL as well as any page under the "products" section.
-After the initial check is performed, AppShield creates an application session token and stores it inside a cookie that is cryptographically protected by AppShield.
+After the initial check is performed, WAS creates an application session token and stores it inside a cookie that is cryptographically protected by WAS.
 This cookie is used in all future transactions to uniquely identify users.

-Once a session is established, AppShield analyzes each HTML page that belongs to that session as it is being forwarded to the browser.
-The Policy Recognition Engine analyzes the page, looking for information such as CGI parameters, hidden field values, drop-down menu values, and maximum size of expected text fields.
-Based upon this run-time analysis, AppShield automatically determines the security policy of the application.
-Additional legal requests cause AppShield to adjust the security policy for the session.
+Once a session is established, WAS analyzes each HTML page that belongs to that session as it is being forwarded to the browser.
+The Policy Recognition Engine analyzes the page, looking for information such as CGI parameters, hidden field values, dropdown menu values, and maximum size of expected text fields.
+Based upon this run-time analysis, WAS automatically determines the security policy of the application.
+Additional legal requests cause WAS to adjust the security policy for the session.

-AppShield's Policy Recognition Engine automatically identifies the security policy of each HTML page.
+WAS's Policy Recognition Engine automatically identifies the security policy of each HTML page.

 Enforcing the dynamic policy for every user is done using Adaptive Reduction Technology(ART).
-Adaptive Reduction Technology functions much the same way water is purified through distillation.
+Adaptive Reduction Technology (ART) functions much the same way water is purified through distillation.
 The contaminated water is placed in one tank and is boiled.
 The steam is then transferred to a second tank in which it is turned back into water.
 In the process, all impurities are removed from the water, leaving it fresh and pure.
 Similarly, ART uses a reducer to translate any request sent from the browser into a simple and secured language.
 This secured language representation is then used to rebuild a request by an expander.
 Reducing the request to its simplest form and then expanding it prevents any illegal information from being passed to the application.
 This language is context dependent and is dynamically adapted to the current state of the application, based on the security policy set by the Policy Recognition Engine.